How to Change Hardware on a Dresser

 • You may want to place a piece of painters tape over the holes inside of the drawer to make sure the filler doesn’t ooze into the drawer.

-• Grab your filler of choice (wood filler, Bondo or KwikWood), and fill the holes in.
+• Grab your filler of choice and apply it.
 Be sure to overfill them just a bit.

 Taping over holes inside of drawer